-Youngwoo earned his BS in Materials Science and Engineering from Seoul National University before joining the Department of Materials Science and Engineering at the University of Michigan.
+Youngwoo earned his BS in Materials Science and Engineering from Seoul National University before joining the Department of Materials Science and Engineering at the University of Michigan to pursue a Master’s degree.
 He joined the Mayes group to pursue his interest in in data science within chemical engineering, and is exploring how glycosylation affects protein physical properties.

 Previous Undergraduate Students

 Justin Huber worked with Team Mayes and Blue in a variety of capacities from 2017 through 2018, using his computational expertise to advance a variety of projects.

 Sam Greeley worked with Team Mayes and Blue team through the SURE program in the summer of 2018 and into the fall, working with Tucker Burgin.

 Jason joined Team Mayes & Blue shortly after transfering to the University of Michigan from Washtenaw Community College.
 He is worked with Alex Adams on modeling sugar transport into cells.

 Carly Prast worked with Emma Purcell from 2017-2018, using COMSOL Multiphysics to simulate microfluidic focusing of exosomes for cancer diagnostics.

 Rohith worked in our group in the summer of 2017, when he was a rising Senior undergraduate student at the University of Michigan, majoring in Data Science and minoring in Biochemistry.
 He is originally from Okemos, Michigan and worked on modeling modifications of sugar transport proteins in an effort to improve conversion efficiency.